Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Instructions:

-2. Allow to cool to room temperature
+2. Let it cool to room temperature.

-3. Refrigerate until chilled
+3. Refrigerate until fully chilled.

-4. Serve over ice with optional sweetener
+4. Serve over ice with sweetener if desired.

 The famous color-changing lemonade